manish21878757-maker/Hh/docs/about.md

 This website does not collect any data, but third party integrations may collect data to provide a service.

 - Mcsrvstat.us: Displays Minecraft server status
-- Widgetbot: Displays Discord server preview
+- Widgetbot: Displays Discord servervpreview